 Latest update

-Over the past 18 months woody weeds and flammable vegetation on roadsides and reserves have been treated across all areas of council that are bushfire prone.
+Since the project started woody weeds and flammable vegetation on roadsides and reserves have been reduced across all areas of council that are bushfire prone.
 Works will continue until the project concludes in March 2025.
 Criteria for site selection have included protecting assets recognised by CFS’ Bushfire Management Area Plan such as schools, sites in proximity to stringybark forests and those within areas considered as high bushfire risk under the State planning system, as well as sites ascertained using modern bushfire modelling and risk assessment techniques.

 Targeted works are undertaken by contractors and our in-house crew who use the specially procured Green Climber, a remote controlled mower that can mulch vegetative material.
-The Green Climber is proving a valuable tool in the battle to mitigate bushfire risks and will be seen on over 50 sites tackling fine fuels (grasses etc.) and mulching up vegetative material in the lead up to and during the bushfire season.
+The Green Climber is proving a valuable tool in the battle to mitigate bushfire risks, tackling fine fuels (grasses etc.) and mulching up vegetative material in the lead up to and during the bushfire season.

 Community groups will continue to be consulted, with works being planned sensitively to mitigate issues such as endangered animal habitat loss and disruption to registered sites.
 Notification may also be provided direct to residents depending on the nature of works.

-Our Community-led Disaster Resilience (CDR) groups will be expanded over the next 18 months.
-A few groups are already established and these groups focus on various hazards, including fire, flood and storms relevant to their specific location.
+Our community-led Disaster Resilience (CDR) groups have expanded, as of May 2024 four of the five have completed the RediCommunities workshop series.
+These groups focus on various hazards, including fire, flood and storms relevant to their specific location.
 They are a great way to connect with other community members and prepare for disasters locally.

 See the Resilient Southern Communities CDR Network webpage for further information on how to get involved in a CDR group.